EnviroDIY/USGS_NGWOS/NGWOS_AWS_WIFI/ReadMe.md

 Make sure there are quotation marks around the name string, as there are in the example.
 This must be the same value you used in the NGWOS_AWS_WIFI_Certs sketch.

-### Set your Sampling Feature (Site) ID

-In line 70, find and replace the text `YOUR_SAMPLING_FEATURE_ID` with your assigned sampling feature ID or UUID.
-Make sure there are quotation marks around the name string, as there are in the example.
-There was no sampling feature ID used in the NGWOS_AWS_WIFI_Certs sketch, so you don't need to worry about it matching.

 ### Set your Wi-Fi Credentials

-In lines 112 and 113, find and replace the text `YOUR-WIFI-SSID` and `YOUR-WIFI-PASSWORD` with your real Wi-Fi connection information.
+In lines 108 and 109, find and replace the text `YOUR-WIFI-SSID` and `YOUR-WIFI-PASSWORD` with your real Wi-Fi connection information.